alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Explain the difference between legislation and regulation.

+    Legislation determines what the rules are, while regulations determine how the rules are to be applied.

 What are two examples of sources of information that you use (or could use) to keep upto-date on payroll compliance changes?

 List three external stakeholders and explain their compliance requirements.